-The vast majority of the 23 people who attended Interfaith Peace-Builders' 25th delegation have continued to stay engaged and active in the pursuit of peace and justice in Israel/Palestine.
-IFPB remains committed to their activism and has engaged with individual members by providing support for their work and inviting their participation in activist skills trainings and other programming.
+The vast majority of the 23 people on Interfaith Peace-Builders' 25th delegation have continued to stay engaged and active in the pursuit of peace and justice in Israel/Palestine.
+IFPB remains committed to supporting their activism and has engaged with individual members to pass on skills, contacts, action alerts, and much more.